adubois-dev/MySpotifyReview/README.md

 # MySpotifyReview

-Just launche a "docker-compose up".
+Just launch a "docker-compose up".

 It launches the angular web server, the mysql server, the  Spring Boot server and an instance of PHPMyAdmin to monitor the databases entries.